Taiwan Railway: Contactless Smartcard fare payment

 Classic-based EasyCard are already installed at convenience stores like Family Mart.

 Legislation authorizing "Third Generation e-Purse" (stored value limit ~US$300) was passed in March 2010, allowing smartcard payments for low-value non-transportation items, like Hong Kong's Octopus Card.
-Three major competitors hold regional subway/bus fare collection franchises (Taipei's "Youyoka" EasyCard, Mid-Island's Taiwan Easy Go "TaiwanTong", and Kaohsiung's "I Pass"), and TRA has active pilots with both EasyCard and TaiwanTong.
+Three major competitors hold regional subway/bus fare collection franchises (Taipei's "Youyoka" EasyCard, Mid-Island's Taiwan Easy Go "TaiwanTong", and Kaohsiung's "I Pass"), and TR has active pilots with both EasyCard and TaiwanTong.
 Taiwan's MOTC expects to eventually integrate all electronic farecard systems nationwide.

 Rail pass

-Besides single ticket, TRA has also been offering various types of rail pass, with which travelers can ride on trains without buying single tickets.
-Currently, TRA offers TR Pass to travelers such that they have unlimited ride on trains within the set period.
+Besides single ticket, TR has also been offering various types of rail pass, with which travelers can ride on trains without buying single tickets.
+Currently, TR offers TR Pass to travelers such that they have unlimited ride on trains within the set period.
 The pass has two versions - the General Pass and the Student Pass.
-TRA first offered the Student Pass to foreign students in December 2006 in order to attract more foreign visitors.
+TR first offered the Student Pass to foreign students in December 2006 in order to attract more foreign visitors.
 The offer was extended to local students in 2009.
 Finally, parallel to the Student Pass, a General Pass, which could be used by everyone, was issued in 2010, so as to replace the ineffective "Round-the Island Pass" (環島週遊票), which had been offered since 1998.

 The Round-the Island Pass had several restrictions making it unpopular.
 First, holders of the pass must either travel in the clockwise or anti-clockwise direction without traveling backwards.
 Secondly, travelers could only pick seven stops to get off and visit.
 Once a traveler has got off in seven stations, the pass became invalid.
 These restrictions were deemed too restrictive and limited the use of the pass.
 After the issue of TR General Pass in 2010, this pass ceased to be issued.

 Passenger information systems and signage

-TRA takes a holistic and comprehensive approach towards passenger information.
+TR takes a holistic and comprehensive approach towards passenger information.
 Devices used (in both English and Chinese) range from schedule posters, fixed signage to departure monitors and next-train displays.

 Split-flap display boards, monitors, or smaller LED displays are provided at major terminals and principal stations.
 One display per control area shows boarding times and track assignments.
 Delays as short as one minute are posted.
 Large acrylic signboards show departure times and fares at smaller stations.
 Ubiquitous clocks throughout stations and facilities make it difficult to find spots where fewer than two clocks are immediately visible.